Sheik Umar Khan

 Sheik Umar Khan (6 March 1975 – 29 July 2014) was the chief Sierra Leonean doctor attempting to curb the country's Ebola outbreak in 2014.

 The virologist is credited with treating over a hundred patients before succumbing to the virus himself.
 He was recognized as a "national hero" by Sierra Leone's Health Ministry.
 Khan had long worked with Lassa fever, a disease that kills over 5,000 a year in Africa.
 He had expanded his clinic to accept Ebola patients.
 Sierra Leone's president, Ernest Bai Koroma, celebrated Khan as a "national hero".
 He had a habit of hugging the cured Ebola patients that were leaving his ward, to lift their spirits.

-Khan made contact with the Korle-Bu Teaching Hospital in 2010 when he came to Ghana to do his Residency.
-He was offered admission into the Ghana College of Physicians and Surgeons to undertake a 3-year residency training programme in internal medicine.
-As part of the training, he was posted to the Department of Medicine of the Korle-Bu Teaching Hospital.
+Early life and education

+Graduated from University of Sierra Leone’s College of Medicine and Allied Health Sciences in 2001 and finished his internship in 2004, he became new chief physician of the Lassa Fever Research Program at Kenema Government Hospital in 2005 after his predecessor, Dr. Aniru Conteh, died from Lassa fever after a needlestick accident.
+Khan was a resident at the Korle-Bu Teaching Hospital from 2010 to 2013.